 We hope to find a self-driven, independent individual who can collaborate with a team of volunteers.
 Familiarity with the history of Japanese in Hawaiʻi is desirable.
 Japanese language ability would be ideal, but is not required.
 It would also be ideal if the intern has a particular interest in archival collections and has taken some LIS coursework in archival management (LIS 652) or preservation (LIS 619, LIS 620).

 The intern’s schedule is flexible, especially if they choose to do their internship remotely.
 All in-person work should be scheduled when the Resource Center is open to the public (Monday-Friday, 9:00am-5:00pm).

 The student will gain general real-world experience in the setting of a small specialized library in the nonprofit sector, along with specialized experience specific to the project he or she undertakes.
 We hope the student will gain professional awareness and personal passion and satisfaction from preserving our cultural heritage and promoting it to many types of users.
 The Resource Center expects the intern to take part in the day-to-day activity of the Center as well as the completion of a specific project as determined at the beginning of the internship.

-Students should submit a word-processed journal at the end of every two weeks as a basis for evaluation and discussion.
 Detailed evaluations will be performed at the middle and end of the semester.